topxeq/charlang/README.md

 [Builtin Functions](http://topget.org/dc/charlang/funcs)

+## 4. Download

+- Windows x64
+- Linux Amd64
+- Linux Arm8

+## 5. Installation

+Download the latest Charlang executable file or compressed package above or from the [official website](http://topget.org/charlang), and then put it in a directory, preferably within the system path(such as C:\Windows in Windows or /usr/bin).
+If you download a compressed package, decompress it first.
+Then it is ready to use, run it in any terminal or console application(Window CMD, PowerShell, Terminal or bash);

-## 4. Quick Start
+## 6. Quick Start

+Install Charlang first according to the installation guide, or build from source code by:

 `go get -u github.com/topxeq/charlang`

-Charlang has a REPL application to learn and test Charlang language.

 `go get -u github.com/topxeq/charlang/cmd/char`

+Charlang has a REPL application to learn and test Charlang language, run Charlang's main executable file with no command-line arguments to start it.

-`./char`
+`char.exe` or `./char`

 ```go
 package main